Narrowroad/big_mac_index_json/README.md

 Check out [The Economist's Big Mac Index site](http://www.economist.com/content/big-mac-index) for more information on the project and the concepts of purchasing power and currency valuations.

+## Data

+Each file contains all of the data for one release date.
+The object contains a field for the release date in `YYYY-MM-DD` (ISO 8601) format.
+Note that the release dates provided are only month and year, so I added `01` for the day.

 ## Contributing

 Contributions are welcome.
 Simple follow the same pattern for the previous files by release date.